poojith06/Probability-and-Random-Processes-IIITH/README.md

 # Probability-and-Random-Processes – IIIT Hyderabad

-This repository contains assignments, tutotials, question papers, textbooks, and reference materials for the **Probability-and-Random-Processes course** at **IIIT Hyderabad**.
+This repository contains assignments, tutorials, question papers, textbooks, and reference materials for the **Probability-and-Random-Processes course** at **IIIT Hyderabad**.